Margaret I of Denmark: Reputation and legacy

 In Sweden, such a republican (opposed to monarchy) as Vilhelm Moberg lauded Margaret as adverse to warfare and called her the greatest monarch the Nordic countries ever had.
 Professor Kjell Kumlien wrote in 1949:

 She made reality of political plans and aspirations which had previously been tried without nearly as much success by both Swedish and Danish kings.
 The reason why she succeeded must be sought in no small part in her own eminent political talent, distinguished by strength and endurance as well as flexible and winning negotiating skill.
 In an uncanny way, her person and deeds are united in the deeply felt communality of the Nordic kingdoms ...

 Statue of Margaret and Erik in Viborg, Denmark.

 In The Middle Ages: Dictionary of World Biography, Volume 2, McFadden opines that "Margaret's achievement at a time when all Scandinavia was being threatened by German cultural and economic domination was to unite the kingdoms and not only hold back the Germans but also regain lands lost to the south.
 At the time of her death, the Scandinavian Union was by far the most powerful force in the Baltic; it was also the second largest accumulation of European territory under a single sovereign."

-Vilhelm Moberg calls Margaret "Scandinavia's greatest ruler".
 Henrik O. Lunde writes that she was "the most far-sighted ruler in Scandinavia in the pre-Vasa period".
 Lunde remarks that the reason she united Scandinavia was that she wanted to end the continual warfare between Scandinavian states.
 Thomas Heebøll-Holm writes that she created the third Danish empire, which was preceded by those of Cnut the Great and Valdemar I.

+In popular culture

-The 2021 film Margrete: Queen of the North (Danish: Margrete den Første) tells the story of her reign, especially the creation of the Nordic Union army and how she dealt with the False Olaf.
+The 2021 semi-fictional film Margrete: Queen of the North (Danish: Margrete den Første) tells the story of her reign, especially the creation of the Nordic Union army, and speculates about how she dealt with False Olaf.